homerfv/smtproo/README.md

 Usage
 ------------

-You can run the SMTP server using the following command line.
+You can run the SMTP server using the following command.

 ```
 java -jar smtproo-VERSION-SNAPSHOT.jar